jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (2) Notwithstanding anything in this Act that relates to enrolment schemes, or in the enrolment scheme of any school, but subject to the rest of Part 2 (which relates to the suspension, expulsion, and exclusion of students), where there has been an agreement or direction under subsection (1), the person concerned shall be allowed to enrol at the State school, special school, special class, or special clinic, concerned or (as the case requires) to have education or help from the special service concerned.
 (3) Subject to section 10(4), where a direction has been given under subsection (1) in respect of a person, a parent who, more than 1 month after it was given, fails or refuses to comply with it commits an offence, and is liable on summary conviction to the penalty prescribed for failing to comply with section 20(1) (which relates to enrolling children at school).
 (4) No person shall be or continue to be enrolled at a special school, special class, or special clinic, or have or continue to have education or help from a special service, except pursuant to an agreement or direction under subsection (1).
-(5) Notwithstanding anything in section 5 or section 6,—may be or continue to be enrolled at a secondary school, or in a class above form 2 at a composite school; andpursuant to an agreement or direction under subsection (1).
+(5) Notwithstanding anything in section 5 or section 6,— may be or continue to be enrolled at a secondary school, or in a class above form 2 at a composite school; and pursuant to an agreement or direction under subsection (1).
   (a) a child under 5 may be or continue to be enrolled at a primary school, or in a class below form 3 at a composite school; and
   (b) a person under 21 who turned 14 in any year may in any later year be or continue to be enrolled at a primary school, or in a class below form 3 at a composite school; and
   (c) a person under 21 who, in the opinion of the Secretary,—